chee-zaram/alx-higher_level_programming/0x06-python-classes/README.md

 ---

-This is a project that serves and an introduction into Object Oriented Programming in Python, and and solutions contained here help are practical solutions that help answer the following question:
+This is a project that serves as an introduction to Object Oriented Programming in Python, and solutions contained here are practical solutions that help answer the following question:

 ---